natix-x/Tic-Tac-Toe/README.md

 * creating a board
 * presenting whose turn is now
 * adding points to scoreboard after each round
-* possibility of restart board at any time from right menu
+* possibility of restarting board at any time from right menu
+* possibility for players for choosing their nicknames and signs (X or 0) at the begging of the game
+* drawing first player
+* displaying players' nicknames during whole game